Psychosis. Symptoms and Treatment

 Hallucinations

 Psychiatrists maintain that hallucinations are false sensory perceptions.
 In essence, there is no external stimulus that causes the hallucinations.
 They can occur in any of the senses, such as hearing, seeing, feeling, tasting, or smelling.
 They are often vivid and realistic, and the person experiencing them might not be able to recognize them as not being real.
 The person affected by hallucinations is unable to control them.
-Hallucinations can be caused by a variety of factors, including psychiatric conditions, physical disorder, medications, and substance use disorders.
+Hallucinations can be caused by a variety of factors, including psychiatric conditions, physical disorders, medications, and substance use disorders.
 Hallucinations can be categorized based on the affected sensory quality.

 Auditory hallucinations

 are the false perception of hearing sounds or voices that are not actually present.
 Examples include hearing voices or music that is not there.
 They are the most common type of hallucinations.
-They can range from simple sounds, such as a ringing in the ears, to more complex experiences, such as hearing voices having conversations, or hearing music.
+They can range from simple sounds, such as a ringing in the ears, to more complex experiences, such as hearing voices having conversations or hearing music.
 Patients that hear auditory hallucinations sometimes perceive them as coming from inside the person’s head or from outside the person.
 They can be a single voice or multiple voices, and the voice(s) can be familiar or unfamiliar.
-The voices can be friendly or hostile, and can give commands or make critical comments.
-Auditory hallucinations are also a common symptom of some mental health conditions such as schizophrenia, bipolar disorder, and depression.
+The voices can be friendly or hostile and can give commands or make critical comments.
+Auditory hallucinations are also a common symptom of some mental health conditions, such as schizophrenia, bipolar disorder, and depression.

 Visual hallucinations